jbocciadev/PP2/README.md

   - The manner in which the points are stored in easily accessible variables would allow for the implementation of player/team stats reports to be presented to the user with a simple click.
 - Step-back button
    - An additional array can be created that stores the buttons pressed and an "undo last" button can be implemented where the last item of that array can be accessed and undo any mistakes without needing to refresh the whole page.
+- Light-dark toggle
+   - A light and dark mode toggle button option could be implemented, especially if the user is going to print the page for their own records.

 ## Design Principles